 This episode is from the WNYC archives.
 It may contain language which is no longer politically or socially appropriate.

-John J Cashmore speaks on the 60th anniversary of the bridge, and the union of Brooklyn and Manhattan.
-Also speaks of a plan to bridge the oceans with man made islands so that planes may fly long distances across the world.
+Brooklyn Borough President John J Cashmore on the union of Brooklyn and Manhattan.
+He also forecasts a plan to bridge the oceans with man made islands so that planes may fly long distances across the world.

-Mayor La Guardia speaks about immigrants to the city and the harmony of NYC.
+Mayor La Guardia talks about immigrants to the city and the harmony of NYC.
 Short segment about new study to be done on the bridge for its future uses.

 Audio courtesy of the NYC Municipal Archives WNYC Collection